DennisTheodoreNedry/go-evil/README.md

 ### Compiling
 Compiling the project is as simple as running `make` and run `make install_dependencies` if you get any dependency errors.<br>

-To check if the compiler is working correctly either run the following code section or run `make test/check`
+To check if the compiler is working correctly either run the following code section or run `make test`
 ```
 [version <major_version>]